xiaxia179/wallet/README.md

 Notes:
 * When the purse receives updates to the new version of the code from the network, the code is rewritten and the purse is output.
 For correct operation it is necessary to loop start the command: node run-node.js
-* Nodejs uses the default http port for node 80, but you can change it when you start with the command: node run-node.js "httpport: 81"
+* Nodejs uses the default http port for node 80, but you can change it in wallet in tab CONFIG - press button HTTP ACESS